For FAQs relating to the UKAS approach to remote assessments please visit the Coronavirus Outbreak page.

 Can UKAS recommend accredited organisations?

-The presence of the organisations schedule of accreditation on our website provides assurance and confidence to procurers.
+The presence of the organisation’s schedule of accreditation on our website provides assurance and confidence to procurers.
 The absence of a schedule on the UKAS website indicates that the accreditation has been withdrawn, either temporarily or permanently by UKAS or at the request of the accredited body.
 Details of bodies that have either voluntarily withdrawn or suspended their accreditation or which have had this imposed bt UKAS can be found on our website.